krancour/brignext/PROPOSAL.md

 ### Unknowns

-The biggest challenges foreseen involve reliably syncing across the record keeping and scheduling subsystems, and how the ultimate solution may also impact Brigade's underlying dependencies.
+As of this writing, the biggest challenge lacking a clear solution involves reliably syncing across the record keeping and scheduling subsystems.
+It is anticipated that this may prompt a few iterations of amending the proposed architecture and implementation.

-Consider, for instance, that one possible solution utilizes database transactions to roll back changes to the record store when related operations in the scheduling subsystem fail.
-Since only very new versions of MongoDB support transactions and, even then, support them only in specific configurations, this may limit the availability of Brigade-compatible data stores from major cloud vendors.

-Keeping data in sync across subsystems while also keeping Brigade's dependencies in check is likely to prompt several iterations of amending the architecture and revising the implementation and/or technology choices.

 ### Proof of Concept

-The author acknowledges this proposal has been informed to a significant degree by a working proof of concept, but wishes to dispel any misconception that the PoC represents the output of a premature or "stealth" development effort.
-Many concepts put forth by this proposal represent radical departures from Brigade 1.x and warranted a detailed exploration of their tenability.

-Should any PoC code be reused in any form, additional rigor will be applied to reconcile it with the final draft of this proposal and to ensure high degrees of code hygiene, commit hygiene, and test coverage.
+Since many concepts put forth by this proposal represent radical departures from Brigade 1.x, a working proof of concept has been built to explore their tenability.
+It is incomplete, poorly tested, and should not be used in production under any circumstances.
+Should any of this code be reused in any form, additional rigor will be applied to reconcile it with the final draft of this proposal and to ensure high degrees of code hygiene, commit hygiene, and test coverage.

 ### Development Approach